Professor Emeritus of Philosophy, University of Reading.

 Professorial Research Fellow, Heythrop College, University of London.

 Research and publications

-John Cottingham has published twenty-seven books, eleven as sole author, and (either as single or joint editor) eight edited collections and a further eight editions and translations, plus over 110 articles in learned journals or books.
+John Cottingham has published thirty books – thirteen as sole author, a further nine editions and translations, plus (either as single or joint editor) eight edited collections – together with over 115 articles in learned journals or books.
 From 1993-2012 he was Editor of Ratio, the international journal of analytic philosophy.
 His main research interests are as follows:

 Early Modern Philosophy, especially Descartes

 Cartesian Reflections (Oxford University Press, 2008)

 The Rationalists (Oxford University Press, 1988)

 Philosophy of Religion: Towards a More Humane Approach

 Why Believe?
 (Continuum, 2009)

 Morality, Special Relationships and the Wider World (Oxford University Press, 2010).